-Treating the entire body, Nexus’ medical team develops holistic care plans which include physical, occupational, and speech therapies central to the redevelopment of sensory, motor, behavioral, and cognitive functions.
+Treating the entire body, Nexus Health Systems’ medical team develops holistic brain injury rehabilitation plans which include physical, occupational, and speech therapies central to the redevelopment of sensory, motor, behavioral, and cognitive functions.
 The focus of our rehabilitation goes well beyond just maximizing each patient’s functional independence – to us, simply being able to walk and talk won’t help facilitate a life of productivity.

 Gaining an understanding of what a productive life means and looks like to each patient individually, our therapists develop customized plans.
 Tailored to each individual patient, our neurorehabilitation services involve collaboration between therapy disciplines, including physical, occupational, speech, cognitive, and vocational therapies, with the main goal of returning patients to active participants in their prior roles in the family, community, and workplace.

 Our multidisciplinary team helps patients strengthen skills necessary to perform daily activities and lead more meaningful lives.
 From improved swallowing and speech to strength and balance, our rehabilitationists teach patients strategies to compensate for deficits that are holding back their independence.
 Nexus’ collaborative model ensures that the areas of progress that are valued most by the patient receive the most attention.

 Residents at Nexus Neurorecovery Center (formerly Touchstone Neurorecovrey Center) are engaged all day with therapies from 9 a.m. to 3 p.m. and leisure and recreational activities in the evening.
 Because we believe consistent stimulation and routines are key to successful recovery, our therapy model is unlike any other facility.

 Another difference in our delivery model is that although the vast majority of our sessions are on-to-one, we also utilize small group interventions to target certain skills.
 In additional to peer-to-peer interaction, other benefits include enhanced engagement, motivation, and participation.